marble/TYPO3CMS-Guide-Installation/Documentation/Upgrade/EarlyPreparations/Index.rst

 Collet logfile, turn on deprecation log, think about statistics, thinkg about downtimes, Vorinformation to users

 Think about regular backups.
 Watch them.
 Try installing a backup!

+Think about spare hosting space.

+Think about hosting demands.